brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

   * Created custom BookGenreDeserializer
   * Created BookGenreSeeder

+HOW DO I BUILD A PREDICATE WITH CRITERIABUILDER THAT SEARCHES A LIST OF OBJECTS?????
+*Separate enums for CONTAINS_GENRE and CONTAINS_AUTHOR??

 ## TODO
 * Determine how to search on a List attribute -> popularShelves
   * want to use LIKE for genres